gantsign/ansible-role-java/README.md

 # Timeout for JDK download response in seconds
 java_download_timeout_seconds: 600

-# The timeout for the Adoptium/AdoptOpenJDK API
+# The timeout for the Adoptium API
 java_api_timeout_seconds: 30
 ```